 II.
-Three-neuron network: "David vs. Goliath."
-Inspired by the circuitry of a heart leech CPG [13] and a tritonia CPG governing locomotion [14], we consider their principal subnetwork shown in the left inset of Fig. 2.
-In this network, code-named "David vs. Goliath," neurons 1 and 2 form a half-center pair, receiving common inhibition from neuron 3.
-The reciprocal inhibition within the pair is strong, and the pair bursts in anti-phase in the absence of inhibition from neuron 3.
+Weak vs strong network.-Inspired by the circuitry of a heart leech CPG [13] and a tritonia CPG governing locomotion [14], we consider their principal subnetwork shown in the left inset of Fig. 2.
+In this network, codenamed "weak vs strong," neurons 1 and 2 form a halfcenter pair, receiving common inhibition from neuron 3.
+The reciprocal inhibition within the pair is strong, and the pair bursts in antiphase in the absence of inhibition from neuron 3.
 Neuron 3 is assumed to have much weaker unidirectional connections with the pair.
-In what follows, neuron 3, "David," shall attempt to make the half-center pair, "Goliath," burst synchronously, fighting against a much stronger desynchronizing force within the "Goliath" network.
-It is worth noticing that the "David vs. Goliath" ratio of the couplings is particularly pronounced in the tritonia CPG [14].
-Let us consider two distinct outcomes of this "David vs. Goliath" struggle, depending on the duty cycle of the "David" neuron.
-To better isolate the key effect, we will only change the duty cycle of the "David" neuron while keeping the duty cycle of the "Goliath" neurons constant around 50%.
+In what follows, neuron 3 shall attempt to make the half-center pair burst synchronously, fighting against a much stronger desynchronizing force within the half-center network.
+It is worth noticing that the weak vs strong ratio of the couplings is